9 Places Associated with Historical Figures Who Loved Kanagawa

 ◎ A little episode ◎

-Hakushu wrote in his commentary that his masterpiece, "Karatachi no Hana," was created on May 13, 1924, while he was living in Odawara, and that it was inspired by childhood memories and the karatachi flowers he saw on a mountain path near his home.
-Due to this anecdote, Odawara City erected a monument to the "Karatachi no Hana Path," and citizens planted karatachi trees.
+Hakushu wrote in his commentary that his masterpiece, "Karatachi no Hana," was painted on May 13, 1924, while he was living in Odawara, and that it was inspired by childhood memories and the karatachi flowers he saw on a mountain path near his home.
+As a result of this anecdote, Odawara city erected a monument to the "Karatachi no Hana Path," and citizens planted karatachi trees.

-[Hakushu Children's Song Museum (Odawara Literature Museum Annex)]
+[Hakushu Children's Song Museum (Odawara Literary Museum Annex)]

 Address: 2-3-4 Minamimachi, Odawara City, Kanagawa Prefecture